Top 4 Signs Your IT Service Management is Not Mature

 At Level 1, the IT service management strategy is defined by the lack of standardization across processes and management activities.

 Level 1 issues.
 Operations and services teams have fragmented toolkits and siloed access to data.
 As a result, their activities are highly uncoordinated and cannot be pinned to specific IT service management metrics as performance monitoring does not exist.
-Since most processes are undocumented, the ITSM team is putting down emerging fires, rather than works on ensuring continuous, smooth operations and service provisioning.
+Since most processes are undocumented, the ITSM team is putting down emerging fires, rather than working on ensuring continuous, smooth operations and service provisioning.

 The company’s overall IT ecosystem is cluttered with a lot of “spaghetti” infrastructure and systems built but not properly maintained over the years.
 As a result, IT teams are often bogged with infrastructure maintenance tasks and have little time to respond to business users’ needs or consider the wider business context of their day-to-day work.